SwedbankPay/developer.swedbankpay.com/index.md

   5. 864000 ms
   6. 1265464 ms
 * The callback is sent from the following IP address: `82.115.146.1`
+* The response to the callback must have the HTTP status code `200 OK`.

 The sequence diagram below shows the HTTP `POST` you will receive from Swedbank Pay, and the two `GET` requests that you make to get the updated